Delaware Sports Betting in 2023 - Best Legal Sportsbooks

 Select a sportsbook

-Delaware sports bettors are limited to just three retail sportsbooks.
-Consider your proximity to each location and read some reviews before departing for the casino.
+Delaware sports bettors are limited to one online sports betting operator and three retail sportsbooks.
+Consider your proximity to each location and read some betting sites reviews before choosing.

-With no legal online wagering, all sports bets go through a Delaware racino.
-Head to Bally's Dover Race & Sports Book, Moneyline Sports Bar & Lounge, or Murphy’s Race and Sports Book to get in on the action.
+If you prefer in-person wagering, head to Bally's Dover Race & Sports Book, Moneyline Sports Bar & Lounge, or Murphy’s Race and Sports Book to get in on the action.

 Claim a bonus